Consultation

 Development of Metrics

-AI-supported research processes allow for a significant acceleration of research cycles.
-More frequent updates and a more detailed understanding of megatrend impacts are possible because AI can analyse large datasets quickly and efficiently.
-This makes it possible to respond more swiftly to market changes and make informed decisions.
+AI-supported research processes enable a significant acceleration of research cycles.
+More frequent updates and a more detailed understanding of megatrend impacts are possible because AI can analyse large volumes of data quickly and efficiently.
+This allows for quicker responses to market changes and informed decision-making.
 The Megatrend Research Methodology integrates AI to accelerate research cycles.

-AI-supported Tools
+AI-supported tools

-AI-supported tools are used to avoid biases in human analysis due to data volumes and dynamic relationships.
-The network analysis enables the identification of complex relationships and megatrend spaces.
-This is particularly important in dynamic and complex markets where traditional analysis methods reach their limits.
+AI-supported tools are used to avoid biases in human analysis due to data volume and dynamic relationships.
+Network analysis makes it possible to detect complex interconnections and identify megatrend areas.
+This is particularly important in dynamic and complex markets, where traditional analytical methods reach their limits.
 The Megatrend Research Methodology uses AI-supported tools to avoid biases.

-Expert Interviews
+Expert interviews

 Standardisation of Processes